-With the proliferation of AI tools such as Chat-GPT, I reserve the right to replace exam and homework grades with grades based on an oral discussion of your submitted solutions.
+With the proliferation of AI tools such as Chat-GPT, I reserve the right to replace exam and homework grades with grades based on a discussion of your submitted solutions.
 If you cannot explain why your solution is correct, or the logic behind your solution, then you will not receive credit.
 Chat GPT can be a useful tool, but this course's objectives are meant to assess your ability to program in R and Python, not your ability to use AI systems.
-Fundamentally, you need to understand concepts and also develop some syntactic fluency to program effectively; generative AI solutions may hamper both of these goals if you rely on them too much.